 A task detested by owners and cats alike, trying to get our cat to take their medicine can be stressful.
 Indeed, you may find you psych yourself up to ‘the big event’ for days before.
 Most cats will sense that anxiety.
 They are then experts at making themselves disappear when it comes time to having their pill.

-According to a recent survey, one in four owners struggled so much to give their cat medicine that they had to abort the task.
+According to a recent survey, one in four pet parents struggled so much to give their cat medication that they had to abort the task.
 Despite this, the vast majority say they prefer administering pills over a liquid form of the medicine.

-Read on to learn some top tips that should make the event less of an ordeal.
-With a few simple changes to your routine, you’ll soon be an expert at how to give your cat pills.
+Read on to learn some top advice that should make the event less of an ordeal.
+With a few simple changes to the routine, all cat owners will soon be experts at how to give a cat a pill.

-The Best Ways to Give Your Cat Pills
+The Best Ways to Give A Cat a Pill: Methods That Work

 - ‘The old fashioned’.
 This method works best for laid back, friendly cats.
-Sit them in your lap or place them on a table.
+Sit them in your lap or place them on a table and hold your cat securely.
 Gently open their mouth.
-Lift up the jaw with a thumb and index finger placed above each upper canine, tilting their head back.
-With the other hand, place the pill at the back of the throat and then shut the mouth until they swallow.
-Blowing on their nose can help.
+Lift up the jaw with a thumb and index finger of your dominant hand placed above each upper canine, tilting cat's head back.
+With the non dominant hand, place the pill directly at the back of the throat and then shut cat's mouth until they swallow and gently rub their nose.
+Blowing on it can help as well.
+Generally it has to stimulate swallowing.
+Of course, just like for any oral medication, be attentive for vomiting afterwards.

 - ‘The easy way out’.
-Hiding a tablet in food can take a lot of the hassle out of this task.
-Warm and tasty foods like chicken and wet cat food work best.
-Give a small portion of the meal to ensure you can see when the tablet is gone.
+Hiding a tablet in food that the cat eats can take a lot of the hassle out of this task.
+Warm and tasty treats like chicken and wet cat food work best.
+Put a small portion of the meal into cat's mouth to ensure you can see when the tablet is gone (aka the cat swallowed it) down the throat.

 - ‘The big guns’.
 A pill popper is a plastic instrument that enables you to place the pill at the back of your cat’s mouth.
 This keeps your fingers safe and is a great option for feistier felines.

 - ‘The back-up option’.
 Remember, some cats are very difficult to pill and it is never worth risking a finger for.
-If at-home methods have failed, call your vet to let them know.
-They may have you take your kitty in so a nurse can pill them.
-They might also discuss the option of an alternate medicine type that may be a better fit for your little tiger.
+If at-home techniques have failed, call your veterinarian to let them know.
+They may have you take your kitty in so a vet nurse can pill them.
+They might also discuss the variant of an alternate medicament type that may be a better fit for your little tiger.

-It is not always as easy as crushing your cat’s medicine into their food and walking away smugly.
+It is not always as easy as crushing your cat’s medicine and putting it in a powder form into their favorite food and walking away smugly.
 Certain medicines must be given whole.
 This is the case for most thyroid medication, for example.

-Nothing will make your heart sink faster than realising you have given your cat an overdose.
+Nothing will make your heart sink faster than realizing you have given your cat an overdose.
 This can cause serious side effects and could make your kitty very unwell indeed.
 Under-dosing is also problematic.
 It can mean that the medicine you have given is not effective.
 When preparing your kitty’s pills, read the instructions twice.
-If you’re unsure about the instructions, don’t hesitate to call your vet to confirm the dosage.
+If you’re unsure about the instructions, don’t hesitate to call your veterinarian to confirm the correct dose.

 Double check how long the course needs to be given for and how frequently each pill should be offered.
 While most pills are given daily, some will be given e.g. every 12 hours.